datalackey/gas-demodulify-plugin/README.md

 simple codebases and flat scripts, but fail when applied to more complex architectures.

-So, if your code base has multiple subsystems, and if you want your emitted GAS code to isolate code for each subsystem into its own namespace, and you are horrified at the prospect of using brittle search and replace on strings to post-modify output, then this plugin is for you.
+So, if your (Typescript) code base has multiple subsystems, and if you want your emitted GAS code to isolate code for each subsystem into its own namespace, and you are horrified at the prospect of using brittle search and replace on strings to post-modify output, then this plugin is for you.
 When generating code `gas-demodulify` completely discards Webpack’s emitted runtime artifacts